 The SOLU-MEDROL 40 mg product contains lactose from cow's milk.

-Tell your doctor if you are allergic to cow's milk or to any other dairy products.
+Tell your doctor if you are allergic or suspect you are allergic to cow'smilk or to any other dairy products.

 - skin rash